pyomeca/bioptim/README.md

 ocp.update_initial_guess()
 ```
 These allow to modify the ocp after being defined.
-It is particularly useful when solving the ocp for a first time, and then adjusting some parameters and reoptimizing afterwards.
+It is advantageous when solving the ocp for the first time, then adjusting some parameters and reoptimizing afterward.

 Moreover, the method
 ```python
 solution = ocp.solve(Solver)
 ```
-is called to actually solve the ocp (the solution structure is discussed later).
+is called to solve the ocp (the solution structure is discussed later).
 The `Solver` class can be used to select the nonlinear solver to solve the ocp:

 - IPOPT